mauthkasati/Flutter_projects/GraduationProject_Mowasulatuna/README.md

 **Mowasulatuna** or **Public Transportation Booking Application In Beit-Lid** is the name of my Graduation Project, it is a Designed user-friendly app for efficient seven-seat bus booking in Beit Leed, simplifying public transportation with features like seat reservation, passenger information, and driver management. </br>

+Note: The app supports two types of users: passengers and drivers.
+Passengers can sign up and create their accounts, while driver accounts are created by the developers.
 Note: The app may not offer sign-up since Firebase provides free phone SMS verification messages for a limited time.
 However, you can take a quick look at our code and screens.</br>